Nixoncole/portfolio/README.md

-**Portfolio project for PSU CS465 - Full Stack Development** In this project, I chose to use Gatsby.js as an introduction to React and similar web frameworks.
+**Portfolio project for PSU CS465 - Full Stack Development**

+In this project, I chose to use Gatsby.js as an introduction to React and similar web frameworks.
 I chose Gatsby because of the excellent tutorial provided by our guest lecturer https://github.com/jlengstorf

 To read through my notes as I explored Gatsby, following some basic tutorials I found on their website, and then redesigning/reuphostering a Gatsby "starter" site.

+## See it in action

+Just go ahead and visit colenixon.com

 ## Installation